psvensson/cloudsdk-st/README.md

 # Prerequisites

   - A Google Cloud project.
 If you haven't signed up for Google cloud, you can do so here; https://cloud.google.com/gcp/.
-And instruction on how to get started can be found here; https://cloud.google.com/resource-manager/docs/creating-managing-projects .
+Instructions on how to get started can be found here; https://cloud.google.com/resource-manager/docs/creating-managing-projects .
   - A downloaded JSON file for a service account (use 'create key' on 'IAM & Admin' -> 'service accounts' -> (the service account) -> 'edit').
 The default Compute Engine service account works well for this.
 The list of accounts for your project can be found here; (https://console.cloud.google.com/iam-admin/serviceaccounts)
   - Granting access for Google Cloud build to deploy to Google Cloud Run, by setting 'Cloud Run Admin, Compute Instance Admin and Service Account User' to enabled here; (https://console.cloud.google.com/cloud-build/settings).
 (First klick 'Enable' and then go to 'Settings' to do so)
   - If creating a new project from scratch, visist the Compute Engine page at least once to see that everything is active; (https://console.cloud.google.com/compute/instance).
   - Go to Google Cloud Storage for the project and create a storage bucket.
-If the stoage bucket have the same name as your project id (If you're project is called 'foobar', create a new bucket named 'foobar' as well), everything should work autamatically, otherwise you can change bucket name inside the cloudsdk after adding your account; https://console.cloud.google.com/storage.
+If the storage bucket have the same name as your project id (If you're project is called 'foobar', create a new bucket named 'foobar' as well), everything should work automatically, otherwise you can change bucket name inside the cloudsdk after adding your account; https://console.cloud.google.com/storage.
   - Enabling the Cloud resource manager API, here; (https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview)
   - Enabling the Cloud Run API, here; (https://console.developers.google.com/apis/api/run.googleapis.com/overview)